scottkelso/me/README.md

 * Fix theme
 * Update logo
 * Refactor margin spacing in sections
+* Refactor experience into hosted text file or db

 ## About the Template
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.